-- 5. The Case Manager will attach colour digital photographs to the worker's electronic claim file.
-Once the photographs are attached, the Case Manager will send a referral to the Medical Officer, who will complete a PFI rating. - 6.
-Where the disfigurement involves body parts of a sensitive nature, the Case Manager will contact the Medical Officer to determine if colour digital photographs of the disfigurement are required.
+- 5. Operations staff will attach colour digital photographs to the worker's electronic claim file.
+Once the photographs are attached, Operations staff will send a referral to the Medical Officer, who will complete a PFI rating. - 6.
+Where the disfigurement involves body parts of a sensitive nature, Operations staff will contact the Medical Officer to determine if colour digital photographs of the disfigurement are required.
 Sensitive photographs will be delivered directly and securely to the Medical Officer.

-Effective Date February 1, 2015 Approved Date January 14, 2015 Legislative Authority The Workers' Compensation Act, 2013 Sections 20, 66, 115(j) Document History (1) May 31, 2015.
+Sections 20, 66, 115(j)

+Document History (1) May 31, 2015.
 Procedure review completed.

 (2) POL and PRO 10/2007, Disfigurement Awards (effective September 1, 2007 to August 31, 2010).
+Superseded by POL and PRO 23/2010, PFI -

+General.

-Superseded by POL and PRO 23/2010, PFI General.
-Complements POL 23/2010 Permanent Functional Impairment (PFI) - General PRO 23/2010 Permanent Functional Impairment (PFI) - General
+Complements Permanent Functional Impairment (PFI) - General

+PRO 23/2010 Permanent Functional Impairment (PFI) - General

-Policy Allowance - Independence (POL 31/2016) Effective Date February 1, 2017 Application Applies to all workers eligible for independence allowance on and after the effective date.
+Policy Allowance - Independence (POL 31/2016)

+Application Applies to all workers eligible for independence allowance on and after

 Purpose To establish guidelines for issuing independence allowance.